Description

 • Say hurtful things to a loved one

-• Post images and words on social media that could be harmful to family and friends or an employer when they see or find out about them
+• Post images and words on social media that could be harmful to loved ones or an employer when they see or find out about them

 • Have unprotected sex, which could lead to an unplanned pregnancy or a sexually transmissible infection